jlet-functions/jlet/README.md

 JLet is a set of scope functions for Java, similar to Kotlin's scope functions but Java-specific.

-When you call a scope function on an object with a lambda expression provided, it forms a temporary scope.
+When you call a scope function with an object and a lambda expression, it forms a temporary scope.
 In this scope, you can access the object as a lambda expression argument.

 ## How to use